Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

 ## General approach:

-Retrieve data from online sources (in this case, the Global Biodiversity Information Facility, [GBIF](https://gbif.org)) and perform quality control processes to ensure observations are only from Canada, Mexico, and the United States of America.
+Retrieves data from online sources (in this case, the Global Biodiversity Information Facility, [GBIF](https://gbif.org)) and perform quality control processes to ensure observations are only from Canada, Mexico, and the United States of America.
 The data are analyzed to create species distribution models